 Because racism and discrimination target marginalized populations, people of color, immigrants, and people who are undocumented, YWCA offers a space for the community to join and discuss these issues.

-This free dialogue is open to all of the community.
-Bring your lunch and let’s talk!
-Every final Friday of the month; 12:00-1:30pm
+This free dialogue is open to all of the community and offered the final Friday of the month from 12:00-1:30pm (November and December Dialogues may be offered a week earlier)

 Note: If you are interested in bringing these dialogues to your organization, school, religious institution, etc., please send a message to firstname.lastname@example.org.